sebfisch/java-data/content/docs/features/instanceof.md

     }
 ```

-This definition differs from the previous one in two ways.
-Firstly, the condition using `instanceof` introduces a variable `self`
+Here, the condition using `instanceof` introduces a variable `self`
 of type `Optional.Present<T>` so we do not need to cast `this` explicitly.
-Secondly, we do not throw an `IllegalStateException` for `Optional` instances
-that are neither `Empty` nor `Present`,
-because we know that such instances cannot exist because `Optional` is sealed.

 ## Flow scoping